Credit Reasoning and Writing

 Register for the Course

-- Write credit approval documents that are clear, concise, consistent, and complete.
+- Write credit approval documents that are clear, concise, consistent, complete and cashflow focused

-- Use executive summaries to communicate key issues to decision-makers.
+- Use executive summaries to communicate the key issues to decision makers